willigarneau/opengl-drawing/README.md

   Made with FreeGlut, Glew and OpenGL in C++
   </p>

  > 👨‍🎨 Practical Work 1 in Infography at Cegep Lévis-Lauzon.
-Put our knowledge of OpenGL into practice to create a basic drawing program.🎨🖌
+Put our knowledge of OpenGL into practice to create a basic drawing program.  🎨  🖌

 #### Part 1 : Draw Points